-Vaginal seeding is the practice of wiping a baby’s mouth, face and skin with its birthing person's vaginal fluids after C-section.
-This process transfers vaginal microbes to the baby to help establish the baby’s own microbiome to promote good health and fight disease.
+Vaginal seeding is wiping a baby’s mouth, face and skin with vaginal fluids after a C-section delivery.
+This process transfers vaginal microbes to the baby to help establish the baby’s own microbiome.
+It may promote good health and fight disease.
 But the practice has some risks, and healthcare providers don’t recommend it.

 Advertisement